Shane32/GraphQL.AspNetCore3/migration.md

 # Version history / migration notes

+## 5.0.0

+GraphQL.AspNetCore3 v5 requires GraphQL.NET v7 or newer.

+`builder.AddAuthorization()` has been renamed to `builder.AddAuthorizationRule()`.
+The old method has been marked as deprecated.

+The authorization validation rule and supporting methods have been changed to be asynchronous, to match the new asynchronous signatures of `IValidationRule` in GraphQL.NET v7.
+If you override any methods, they will need to be updated with the new signature.

+The authorization rule now pulls `ClaimsPrincipal` indirectly from `ExecutionOptions.User`.
+This value must be set properly from the ASP.NET middleware.
+While the default implementation has this update in place, if you override `GraphQLHttpMiddleware.ExecuteRequestAsync` or do not use the provided ASP.NET middleware, you must set the value in your code.
+Another consequence of this change is that the constructor of `AuthorizationValidationRule` does not require `IHttpContextAccessor`, and `IHttpContextAccessor` is not required to be registered within the dependency injection framework (previously provided automatically by `builder.AddAuthorization()`).

 ## 4.0.0

 Remove `AllowEmptyQuery` option, as this error condition is now handled by the